kryoseu/homelab/kubernetes/apps/base/immich/README.md

 For the Library I use an NFS share as PVC.

-Then deploy using Helm as per [these instructions](https://github.com/immich-app/immich-charts/blob/main/README.md).
+~~Then deploy using Helm as per [these instructions](https://github.com/immich-app/immich-charts/blob/main/README.md).~~ I've created a `HelmRelease` with the values from `values.yaml` and am deploying it with FluxCD.